 What is a Photofacial?

 Age, genetics, hormone changes, and sun exposure can result in a variety of skin changes and concerns.
 A photofacial uses intense pulsed light (IPL) therapy to address and treat these various skin concerns.
-Problems addressed include sun spots, uneven skin tone and texture, melasma, broken capillaries, redness, and rosacea.
+Problems addressed include sun spots, uneven skin tone and texture, broken capillaries, redness, and rosacea.

 Dr. Rovelo uses the Alma Harmony Pro XL laser system which has the capacity for various laser therapies and treatments.
 One of the technologies available on this system is Advanced Flourescence Technology (AFT), a new generation of IPL therapy that takes previously wasted UV light and converts it into a usable spectum.
 This technology allows for increased clinical efficacy with decreased complications.
-AFT light therapy works best for patients with hyperpigmentation issues including sun spots, melasma, and uneven skin tone.
-It is also beneficial for patients with rosacea and problems with redness, flushing, and broken capillaries.
+AFT light therapy works best for patients with hyperpigmentation issues including sun spots, dullness, and uneven skin tone.
+It is also beneficial for patients with rosacea and problems with redness and broken capillaries.

 Who is a candidate for a Photofacial?